-In 2011/12 Rovers’ opening day fixture saw Paul Buckle’s team visit Kingsmeadow for the South West London team’s debut in League football.
+Looking back at previous fixtures, in 2011/12 Rovers’ opening day game saw Paul Buckle’s team visit Kingsmeadow for the South West London team’s debut in League football.
 The live televised game provided great entertainment.
 Goals by McGleish and Harrold had Rovers cruising within 20 minutes.
 AFC then fought back and Stuart was on the scoresheet 7 minutes before half-time.
 On 67 minutes Kingsmeadow erupted as Ademeno pulled AFC level.
 It was left for Adam Virgo to spoil the party with an 84th minute penalty to take all 3 points back down the M4 to Bristol.

 Rovers should have had the game out of Wimbledon's reach by half time, but allowed their hosts to get back on level terms before they settled things with that late penalty.
 The team contained ten players making their Rovers league debut.